Ecuadorian Food Guide

 And, as they say in Ecuador: “Barriga llena, corazón contento!” which translates to “Full belly means a happy heart!”

-*Images courtesy of the Ecuadorian Ministry of Tourism
+*Some images courtesy of the Ecuadorian Ministry of Tourism